 The theory behind the keto diet is that if you take away most of the body’s natural energy source, glucose, which is produced from eating carbohydrates, then the body starts to make a new energy source called ‘ketones’ which are converted out of fats (hence where the name Keto Diet comes from).
 It’s said that after 3-4 days of depriving your body from carbs, your body will ‘switch’ to using ketones for energy.
 This is called ‘Ketosis’.
 However, the lack of carbs/glucose in your body needs to be kept low to maintain Ketosis.

 What foods does the Keto Diet consist of?

-However, you can go for your life on the following: water, black coffee, tea, processed meats, butter, avocado, peanut butter, nuts, fish and oils such as avocado, coconut and MCT.
+However, you can go for your life (within your daily calorie requirements) on the following: water, black coffee, tea, processed meats, butter, avocado, peanut butter, nuts, fish and oils such as avocado, coconut and MCT.

 What are the benefits of the Keto Diet?

 When your body starts using fats/ketones for energy, it allows your body to be able to burn body fat easier, too.
 Over 30 different studies have shown the Keto Diet to be more effective than other traditional ‘low carb’ diets.
 The Keto Diet can also help to suppress appetite, so you’re less likely to overeat.

 In addition to becoming a fat-burning machine, the Keto Diet can help you boost your brain power, so you can thrive in all aspects of your life.
 Keto sites explain that the brain doesn’t need carbs to function and that ketones are a great brain fuel.
 So when your body is in Ketosis, you have a constant flow of energy which can allow for greater concentration and mental focus.

 What is the ‘Keto Flu’?